FAQs about how face ticket works

 Face registration is user-initiated and consensual, with users accepting privacy terms before onboarding.
 It’s an opt-in process involving confirming the person’s presence and matching their face to an ID.

 Face identification at the gate can also be consensual, allowing individuals who prefer not to use their face for identification.
-To achieve this, the face ticketing access area is clearly marked, and individuals entering are informed that their face may be compared to the database for identification.
+To achieve this, the face ticketing access area is clearly marked.
+Individuals entering are informed that their face may be compared to the database for identification.
 This area can be precisely limited using the face extraction algorithm settings, ensuring compliance with GDPR privacy standards.

 While your face must be stored in a database for face ticketing service, we prioritize data security against potential hacker attacks.
 Our solution undergoes regular checks by ethical hackers to ensure the security of your private data.